-IDAHO TAX REIMBURSEMENT INCENTIVE FY2018 ANNUAL REPORT
+IDAHO TAX REIMBURSEMENT INCENTIVE FY2019 ANNUAL REPORT

-As the Tax Reimbursement Incentive completes its fourth fiscal year assisting businesses across Idaho create jobs and grow wages, I am pleased to report the program continues to make significant and meaningful impact on the state's economy.
+The Idaho Reimbursement Incentive Act - or TRI - in its fifth fiscal year has assisted business across Idaho in creating jobs and growing wages above county averages.
+The program continues to make significant and meaningful impact on the state's economy both in rural and urban areas, and for businesses small and large alike.

-The TRI went into effect July 1, 2014 as a tool to assist Idaho Commerce and economic development partners across the state be more competitive nationally on expansion and relocation projects, and support job and wage growth for our citizens.
-The TRI is a post-performance incentive, meaning benefits are not conferred until after jobs have been created and maintained, wages have been verified, and all commitments have been met.
+This Idaho statute went into effect on July 1, 2014 as an incentive for Idaho to be more competitive nationally on expansion and relocation projects, and support job and wage growth for our citizens.
+Our Idaho TRI is a post-performance incentive and benefits are earned after jobs have been created and maintained, wages have been verified, and all commitments have been met by qualifying companies.

-Beginning in FY2015 through FY2018, a TRI award has been issued to 46 different qualifying businesses.
-Eight awards were issued in FY2018 alone.
-While it is still too early to realize the full impact of the awards issued in FY2018, we estimate these projects will create over 1,050 jobs and add over \$412 million in new wages when completed and fully implemented.
-Through FY2018, over 1870 jobs have been realized and are now employing Idahoans across the state.
-These jobs are paying an average of \$56,395 annually, clearly above the state's average annual salary.
-In many ways, the TRI has defied convention.
-Initial concerns included caution that awards would mostly go to Idaho's largest urban areas or primarily benefit businesses new to Idaho, leaving behind our rural communities and existing Idaho businesses.
-Those concerns have not come to fruition.
-In fact, as the program finishes its fourth year, the opposite has been true.
-Of the 46 projects awarded through FY2018, 27 awards went to businesses in rural communities, while 19 awards went to urban areas.
-Existing Idaho businesses have qualified for 25 awards, while businesses new to Idaho have qualified for 21 awards.
-In FY2018, six awards went to rural areas, two to urban areas and five awards went to expanding Idaho businesses, while three went to businesses new to the state.
+Beginning in FY2015 through FY2019, a TRI award has been issued to 53 different qualifying businesses.
+Seven awards were issued in FY2019.
+While it is still too early to realize the full impact of the awards issued in FY2019, we estimate these projects will create 1,258 jobs and add over \$618 million in new wages when completed and fully implemented.
+Through FY2019, 2,449 new jobs have been created for Idahoans across the state.
+These new jobs are paying an average of \$53,911 annually, which is well above the state's average annual salary or \$43,480.

-Each TRI award is vetted thoroughly and consistently by Idaho Commerce staff and the Economic Advisory Council.
-The evaluation considers job and wage numbers, local, indirect and induced economic impact, workforce availability and readiness, and contribution to an industry ecosystem.
+As the program finishes its fifth year, of the 53 projects awarded through FY2019, 29 awards went to businesses in rural communities, while 24 awards went to urban areas.
+Existing Idaho businesses have qualified for 27 awards, while businesses new to Idaho have qualified for 26 awards.
+In FY2019, two awards went to rural areas and five to urban areas while two awards went to expanding Idaho businesses and five went to businesses new to the state.

-We are appreciative of the trust Idaho's legislature and chief executive have placed in Idaho Commerce to manage and develop this essential economic development program.
-We do not take these duties lightly, nor do we take this program for granted.
-In the following annual report, you will find a comprehensive update of program activity over the last fiscal year and the full life of the incentive.
-Additionally, we have included the results of an independent audit conducted annually to review program compliance and award accountability.
+Each TRI application is vetted thoroughly and consistently by Idaho Commerce staff and the Economic Advisory Council.
+Not all applicants receive approval.
+The evaluation process considers factors such as job and wage growth numbers, local, indirect and induced economic impact, workforce availability and readiness, and contribution to the regional economy.

-We look forward to the continued success and positive impact this incentive makes on Idaho businesses and communities.
+We appreciate the trust Idaho's legislature and Governor have placed in Idaho Commerce to manage and develop this essential economic development program.
+In this annual report, you will find a comprehensive update of program activity over the last fiscal year and the life of the incentive.
+Per statute, we have an independent audit conducted annually to review this incentive program for compliance and accountability.
+The results of the audit are included.
+Our Idaho Commerce team looks forward to offering this economic incentive when appropriate for the continued success and positive impact it has on businesses and communities across Idaho.